elusiveunit/lucid-toolbox/doc/markdown/lucid-post-type.md

 The `post_type_args` array contains standard `register_post_type` arguments, see [the codex](http://codex.wordpress.org/Function_Reference/register_post_type#Arguments).

+The `init` hook is a good one to use for registering.

 ## Additional arguments

 In addition to the standard `register_post_type` arguments, there are some additional customizations.